 The pros and cons of each method are described below.

 1. Cryptocurrency staking platform

-Staking via a crypto trading exchange is likely the easiest option for crypto newcomers.
+Staking via a leading crypto exchange is likely the easiest option for crypto newcomers.
 It is by far the most convenient method, as many will already have accounts funded with coins that can be staked.
 It requires minimal technical know-how and is at less risk of hacks or bugs than decentralized protocols.
 Exchanges tend to have low staking minimums and holding periods, which is suitable for novices.

 There are a couple of downsides with this method though.
-Firstly, rewards rates may be a little lower than alternatives as the exchange is doing all the work on behalf of the user.
+Firstly, reward rates may be a little lower than alternatives as the exchange is doing all the work on behalf of the user.
 Additionally, a number of exchanges act as a validator themselves or don’t let the customer choose an individual validator.
 This isn’t a big deal for beginners, but crypto experts may prefer the flexibility of being able to select a specific validator that fits their investment goals.

 2. Decentralized exchange (DEX)

 Users can choose to stake with a decentralized exchange like PancakeSwap.
 These protocols often have much higher rewards rates than CEXs, and let their customers select an individual validator.
 Staking is often combined with liquidity provision for the best rewards, but requires a greater investment and can be extremely confusing for first-timers.
-Additionally, DEXs are unregulated, more susceptible to hacks and are unprotected by insurance funds the way a number of centralized alternatives are.
+Additionally, DEXs are unregulated, more susceptible to hacks and unprotected by insurance funds the way a number of centralized alternatives are.